MaterializeInc/materialize/doc/user/content/integrations/upstash-kafka.md

     ```

     Once you have created the sink, you can go to the [Upstash console](https://console.upstash.com/login) and click on the topic you defined in the `CREATE SINK` statement.
 You will see the messages that were written to the topic.
 Materialize will produce messages to the topic every time the underlying source, table, or materialized view has new changes.

+    The generated schema will have a Debezium-style diff envelope to capture changes in the input view or source as we defined in the `ENVELOPE` clause.
+You can find more details about the various different supported formats and possible configurations [here](/sql/create-sink/kafka/).